What Is Different at Mountain High?

-Students meet with the independent study teacher twice a week to go over the work they have done at home.
+Students meet with the independent study teacher at least 4 hours per week to go over the work they have done at home.
 This is a rigorous program.
 It is for students who like to work on their own, who have good basic skills and are motivated to sit for long periods of time, studying!
 The Independent Study lab is open during regular school hours and IS students are required to work in the lab weekly.

 Parenting Students -